AntheSevenants/anthevec/README.md

 Before using EmbeddingRetriever, you should have initialised the following three objects which will be passed as parameters:

 - a HuggingFace transformers model object **with hidden state output**
+	- if you want to use attention weighting, attention output should also be enabled!
 - a HuggingFace transformers **fast** tokeniser
 - a spaCy tokeniser